CollectionBuilder/cb-docs/docs/advanced/timelinejs.md

 ### Creating a New Timeline Page & nav dropdown

-1. Navigate to the `pages` directory, and open the `timeline.md` file.
+1. Navigate to the "pages" directory, and open the "timeline.md" file.
-2. Copy the contents of `timeline.md`.
+2. Copy the contents of "timeline.md".
-3. Create a new markdown file in the `pages` directory called `timelinejs.md`.
+3. Create a new markdown file in the "pages" directory called "timelinejs.md".
-4. Paste the contents copied from `timeline.md` into `timelinejs.md`.
+4. Paste the contents copied from "timeline.md" into "timelinejs.md".
 5. Locate the yaml front matter at the top of the file (the front matter is the `key: value` pairs between two lines of dashes (`---`)).
 6. Edit the front matter to look like this:
 ```yaml